-- 8.145 Whilst the AONB is located 2km north of the site, and beyond the Woodlands-Colehill landscape character area (which is not considered to be either physically or visually impacted by the proposed development) the greater weight given to conserving and enhancing the landscape and scenic beauty of the AONB means that further consideration of its landscape character and sensitivity is identified below. - 8.146 The Integrated Landscape Character Assessment (2003) provides the following description of the Cranborne Chase and West Wiltshire Downs AONB: - 'Cranborne Chase and West Wiltshire Downs AONB is an area of 983 sq km forming part of the extensive belt of chalkland which stretches across southern England.
+- 8.148 Whilst the AONB is located 2km north of the site, and beyond the Woodlands-Colehill landscape character area (which is not considered to be either physically or visually impacted by the proposed development) the greater weight given to conserving and enhancing the landscape and scenic beauty of the AONB means that further consideration of its landscape character and sensitivity is identified below. - 8.149 The AONB Unit has provided consultation responses to the application which have informed Reason for Refusal #8 of the Decision Notice dated 7th July 2023.
+This reads as follows: 'The proposal, by bringing additional traffic and recreational activity into the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB), would result in environmental impacts and a loss of tranquillity the extent of which has not been adequately identified and mitigated within the application.
+Contrary to Policy HE3 of the Christchurch and East Dorset Local Plan: Part 1, 2014, and to paragraphs 174 and 176 of the NPPF.'
+This LVIA Chapter has been expanded at paragraphs 8.470 onwards to explore this in more detail and to ensure the ES addresses all potential impacts associated with the Proposed Development. - 8.150 The Integrated Landscape Character Assessment (2003) provides the following description of the Cranborne Chase and West Wiltshire Downs AONB: - 'Cranborne Chase and West Wiltshire Downs AONB is an area of 983 sq km forming part of the extensive belt of chalkland which stretches across southern England.
 Its designation as an AONB was confirmed in October 1983.
 It abuts the Dorset AONB and includes part of the South Wessex Downs Environmentally Sensitive Area. - The AONB is divided into its two areas by the fertile wooded Vale of Wardour.
 To the south is Cranborne Chase with its smooth rounded downs, steeply cut combes and dry valleys typical of a typical chalk landscape.
-The dipslope gently descends to the south-east where it meets the Dorset Heaths.
+The dipslope gently descends to the south-east where it meets the Dorset

+- Heaths.
 To the north, the Wiltshire Downs are more elevated, the landform rising to a subtle ridge at Great Ridge/Groveley Wood.
 Both areas are fringed by impressive scarps, cresting above the adjoining greensand terraces. - Traditional downland pasture is now largely confined to steeper slopes while large downland, herbrich fen and river meadow to scattered deciduous woodland which includes remnants of the ancient Cranborne Chase hunting forest and the former Royal Forests of Selwood and Gillingham.
 It is rich in prehistoric sites with many ancient monuments and field patterns on the downs, whilst the Vale of Wardour is dominated by large 18th and 19th century estates, parklands and associated villages. - This is a deeply rural area with scattered villages and narrow roads.
 There are no large settlements in the AONB but nearby country towns such as Salisbury, Shaftesbury and Warminster are growth areas.
-Although there are a few sites attracting a large number of visitors, such as Longleat, Stourhead and Centre Parcs, the AONB is not a developed tourist area as yet, although demand for caravan sites, holiday and second homes is increasing.' - 8.147 The Integrated Landscape Character Assessment identifies eight Landscape Types and fifteen Landscape Character Areas within the AONB each with a distinct and recognisable local identity. - 8.148 The landscape character areas on the south-eastern edge of the AONB and closest to the Site are the Martin Whitsbury Downland Hills and the Stour and Avon Tributary Chalk River Valleys that extend through the Downland Hills in a northwest to southeast orientation.
+Although there are a few sites attracting a large number of visitors, such as Longleat, Stourhead and Centre Parcs, the AONB is not a developed tourist area as yet, although demand for caravan sites, holiday and second homes is increasing.' - 8.151 The Integrated Landscape Character Assessment identifies eight Landscape Types and fifteen Landscape Character Areas within the AONB each with a distinct and recognisable local identity. - 8.152 The landscape character areas on the south-eastern edge of the AONB and closest to the Site are the Martin Whitsbury Downland Hills and the Stour and Avon Tributary Chalk River Valleys that extend through the Downland Hills in a northwest to southeast orientation.
 Refere to Technical Appendix 8.2, Figure 4256/LS/017